Rifat-Ahammed/Activation-Function/README.md

      [0, inf)

-  **Nature :** non-linear, which means we can easily backpropagate the errors and have multiple layers of neurons being activated by the ReLU function.<br/>
+  **Nature :** Non-linear, which means we can easily backpropagate the errors and have multiple layers of neurons being activated by the ReLU function.<br/>

   **Uses :** ReLu is less computationally expensive than tanh and sigmoid because it involves simpler mathematical operations.
 At a time only a few neurons are activated making the network sparse making it efficient and easy for computation.<br/>